 Tip: If your marketing stickers are being designed in-house or by an agency there should be close contact with the company you have chosen to handle the sticker production.
 This will not only ensure all production requirements are properly followed but that design is evolving effectively in the sticker format.

 Once You Have Your Finished Sticker

 - Don’t be shy with promotional stickers distribution (the per piece price is quite low).
 Hand them out at every opportunity, include them in mailings, have employees put them on their cars and give them to friends… just as with a business card, “the more the merrier.”
 The difference with this “business card” is that it will stick around for a long time with residual exposure and results.

 - Continue to think creatively about further beneficial uses and ways to increase distribution.

-- Consider how another sticker could also contribute to your marketing efforts
+- Consider how additional custom stickers, styles and designs could contribute to your marketing efforts

 - They increase company visibility and build identity.